-- b.
-That the emotional support animal may be necessary to afford the person with a disability an equal opportunity to use and enjoy University Housing (i.e., that the animal would provide emotional support or other assistance that would ameliorate effects of the disability). - 3.
-If approved, the student will receive a confirmation email from the Disability Services which will include a referral to the Department of Residence Life and Housing to provide appropriate documentation regarding animal's vet and shot record making sure the animal is in compliance with local, state, and federal laws related to pet ownership.
-All animals must be spayed or neutered.
-Updated animal documentation must be presented annually prior to the animal moving into the residence hall. - 4.
-If a student has a roommate, the designated roommate will need to sign a form granting their permission to reside in a room with an animal and understanding of their responsibilities. - 5.
-The student understands that Healthy and Safety Inspections will occur in all residence hall rooms periodically to support a productive and safe living environment. - 6.
-The student understands that for safety purposes a "Pet Alert" decal will be provided and the student will be asked to either a.) place the decal above the outside residence door handle or b.) above the light switch inside the room.
+- 3. If approved, the student will receive a confirmation email from the Accessibility Services which will include a referral to the Office of Housing and Residence Life to provide appropriate documentation regarding animal's vet and shot record making sure the animal is in compliance with local, state, and federal laws related to pet Ownership.
+This information must be presented annually to Housing and Residence Life prior to the animal moving into the residence hall. - 4.
+If a student has a roommate, the designated roommate will need to sign a form granting their permission to reside in a room with an animal and understanding of their responsibilities [See: Appendix A: Responsibilities of People with Disabilities Using Support or Service Animals sections 3 and 4]. - 5.
+The student understands that Healthy and Safety Inspections will occur in all residence hall rooms periodically to support a productive and safe living environment